On $BV$ functions and essentially bounded divergence-measure fields in metric spaces: Introduction

-for $\mu$-almost every $x\in\X$, for all $f\in\Lip_\bs(\X)$ and for some $g\in L^0(\X)$.
-As for the $L^\infty$ modules, also this class of objects was previously treated - in more generality - by \cite{we}.
 Our characterization of $BV$ functions instead, rather than relying on Lipschitz derivations, actually incorporates \textit{Sobolev derivations}, whose notion is taken from \cite{gi2} and reads as follows: given any two conjugate exponents $p,q\in[1,\infty]$, a linear map $L:D^{1,p}(\X)\to L^1(\X)$ satisfying